aprabhat/kube-prompt/README.md

 ## Installation

-1. **Using Invoke-Expression cmdlet**
+**Using Invoke-Expression cmdlet**

-Althogh this is not recommened, but you can use below mentioned comment to invoke this utility.
+You can use below mentioned comment to invoke this utility.

 ```
 invoke-expression (invoke-webrequest 'https://raw.githubusercontent.com/aprabhat/kube-prompt/main/script/prompt.ps1').content